deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 ![](https://github.com/deenhe91/deenhe91.github.io/blob/master/images/YFTmeancatchrate.png?raw=true)

+This indicates that the number of available tuna have dropped, and not just that we're getting better at catching them.

 #### By month, By region, By fish?
 Fuzzy-Matching

 I used the fuzzy matching python package `fuzzywuzzy`, to pull organise fish by just to play around with the package.
 I used regex on it's own as well, to see whether there was any difference in functionality there.